There are various ways you can reward children for trying and enjoying food without falling into the trap of using food as a bribe.

 Positive reinforcement works by rewarding the child for tasting a food.
-But it does not work by giving a punishment if the child refuses to taste it.
+But it does not work by punishing the child if s/he refuses to taste it.

-Instead of giving food-rewards, there are a range of alternatives that you can try:
+Instead of giving food rewards, there is a range of alternatives that you can try.

 - Each time your child tastes a refused food, give them a sticker, badge, or rubber stamp.
-This gives them an instant reward that can be proudly shown off.
+This gives them an instant reward that they can proudly show off.